google/agi/DEVDOC.md

    `vkCreateBuffer` call writes the handle of the newly create buffer to the memory pointed at by its `VkBuffer* pBuffer` argument.

-Note that on multihreaded apps, the object groups may be interleaved.
+Note that on multithreaded apps, the object groups may be interleaved.

 ### GAPIS handling of a gfxtrace